Hurricane Survival Tips: How My Family Survived a Category 4 Hurricane Twice!

 Essential Medications and First Aid Supplies

-If you have family members who depend on medications, make sure you have enough to last through the storm.
-Running out of important meds during a hurricane is not only inconvenient, but also potentially dangerous.
-Be sure to include a supply of any necessary prescriptions, as well as basic first aid supplies like bandages, antiseptic solutions, and pain relievers.
-And don’t forget to throw in some extra Band-Aids for those inevitable paper cuts when you’re opening all those cans of beans.
+If you have family members who rely on medications, make sure you have enough to last through the storm—running out during a hurricane can be dangerous.
+Following hurricane survival tips and preparedness, include a supply of prescriptions along with basic first-aid items like bandages, antiseptics, and pain relievers.
+And yes, pack some extra Band-Aids for those inevitable paper cuts while opening all those cans of beans!
+Including these items in your hurricane survival tips and checklist helps ensure your family stays healthy and safe before, during, and after the storm.

 Bunkering in to Avoid Looters